 - Tomato plant

 Dogs tend to drool due to stomachaches

-If your dog starts to drool even inside the crate, your he/she most likely to have a stomachache.
+If your dog starts to drool even inside the crate, your he/she is most likely to have a stomachache.
 Besides that, check if you can identify the following symptoms.

 - Eating less